johnwargo/johnwargo-static-11ty/src/posts/2025/drilling-holes-consistently.md

 ---
 title: Drilling Holes Consistently Across Multiple Pieces
-description: For a woodworking project I completed recently, I had to drill 16 countersink holes in the same location on 8 boards.
+description: For a woodworking project I completed recently, I had to drill 16 countersink holes in the same location across 8 boards.
 I created a jig to make this easy and consistent.
 date: 2025-07-13
 showCoffee: true
 headerImage: